Tips for a Successful Campus Visit

 Can't make it to campus?
 Try a Virtual College Visit!

 In the wake of Covid-19, most colleges have created virtual campus visits - which are really good!
 Even though there's no substitute for engaging all your senses on the actual campus, learning more about a college online is doable.
+This may be a cost-effective way to "visit" a school as you build a list.

 Here are some tips from ACT on how to get the most out of a virtual tour.